Code-Institute-Submissions/SpookySpool/README.md

 Currently designed as an informational store on the movies, once the userbase is large enough the website would transition to include links to streaming platforms.
 This way users can find films, share films but also be directed to where they are avaliable, revenue being generate from the referal.

 ## UX
-Total Tarot's design is aimed to look sleek and simple to make navigation as easy as possible.
-Competitor websites tend fall into two categories:
-1. Course advertisements that look good but provide little information
-2. Free websites with good information that looked terrible & were hard to navigate As Total Tarot will straddle between these two worlds, I want to combine the refined and easy handling of a paid for course website with the good information of a free website.
-This way it can stand out in the free market and draw a large crowd which can be directed to affiliated websites for users who want to continue their learning.

-As Total Tarot will be catering to a niche market with varying levels of IT skills it needs to be easy to navigate and understand.
-This means it follows a very standard website layout with a Navbar across the top with easily accessible links to each page, a simple hub and spoke model.
-Each page (other than the card library) is designed to be as small and easy to read as possible, only providing as much information as necessary to learn whilst keeping everything nice and clear.
-Large pictures are included to keep the users engaged without overcrowding the page as was seen on other free websites.

-User research on what and how they would like to learn from a website about Tarot cards came up with three clear goals:
-1. An almost "Amazon" like view of all the Tarot cards where you could click each one to find their meaning.
-2. Information about where they could find/attend workshops displayed on a map for easy use.
-3. Information about how to place the cards to do readings.
-Many people know the cards have meanings but don't know where to go from there.

-This research led most of the design for the web pages.
-The classes page has a clickable map displaying all the Total Tarot approved classes in the UK.
-Clicking on your closest mentor brings up more information about how to book a class, keeping the information hidden until needed, maintaining a clean website.
-The page dedicated to learning about the cards is a visual library where you can scroll through all 78 cards and click each one to find more information.
-To keep this easily digestible, the information is concise and easy to view.
-Once the user wants to learn about a new card, the site hides the previous card's information.
-There is also a search function to easily find a card and a back-to-top button to keep the page simple to navigate.
-The final page again has a lot of information about how to interpret cards without becoming messy.
-Key information about how to interpret the cards appears first, all other information is signposted but collapsed.
-When a viewer wants to learn more about layouts they can bring up that information but it will hide itself once the user clicks on a new one.
-This helps maintain a clean and sleek look whilst having a lot information on the page.

-To help the business goal of growing a large following, each page has links to social accounts.
-No matter where you are on the site, it's easy to follow Total Tarot's social media streams.
-As this site wants to make learning as easy as possible it also includes a dark mode feature.
-This is so users don't strain their eyes whilst using the site.

 ### Target Demographic
 The target demographic for Spooky Spool is scary movie fans across all ages.